PRISHIta123/QOSF_Mentorship_Screening_Task2/README.md

 # QOSF_Mentorship_Screening_Tasks
-Contains submission for the screening tasks to be completed as a part of the QOSF mentorship program.
+Contains code submission for the screening tasks to be completed as a part of the QOSF mentorship program.